-(a) The State Fire Marshal may deny a license to any applicant who fails to comply with the rules established by the State Fire Marshal, or who lacks the necessary qualifications: Provided, That the State Fire Marshal shall apply §29-3B-4(b) when determining if an applicant is eligible for licensure.
+(a) The State Fire Marshal may deny a license to any applicant who fails to comply with the rules established by the state Fire Marshal, or who lacks the necessary qualifications: Provided, That the state Fire Marshal shall apply §29-3B-4(b) when determining if an applicant is eligible for licensure.

-- (b) The State Fire Marshal may upon complaint or upon his or her own inquiry and, after notice to the licensee, suspend or revoke a licensee's license if: - 7 (1) The license was granted upon an application or documents supporting such application 8 which materially misstated the terms of the applicant's qualifications or experience; - 9 (2) The licensee subscribed or vouched for a material misstatement by an applicant; - 10 (3) The licensee incompetently or unsafely performs electrical work; or - 11 (4) The licensee violated any statute of the State of West Virginia, any rule lawfully - 12 promulgated by an agency of the State of West Virginia or any ordinance of any municipality or - 13 county of the State of West Virginia which protects the consumer or public against unfair, unsafe,
+(b) The State Fire Marshal may upon complaint or upon his or her own inquiry and, after notice to the licensee, suspend or revoke a licensee's license if:

+7 (1) The license was granted upon an application or documents supporting such application 8 which materially misstated the terms of the applicant's qualifications or experience;

+9 (2) The licensee subscribed or vouched for a material misstatement by an applicant;

+- 10 (3) The licensee incompetently or unsafely performs electrical work; - 11 (4) The licensee violated any statute of the State of West Virginia, any rule lawfully - 12 promulgated by an agency of the State of West Virginia or any ordinance of any municipality or - 13 county of the State of West Virginia which protects the consumer or public against unfair, unsafe,

-14 unlawful or improper business practices or
+14 unlawful or improper business practices; or

-(5)(4) The licensee fails to comply with any rule of the State Fire Marshal promulgated to fulfill his or her responsibilities under this article.
+15 (5)(4) The licensee fails to comply with any rule of the state Fire Marshal promulgated to

+16 fulfill his or her responsibilities under this article.

-(c) Any person aggrieved by an order or decision of the State Fire Marshal under this article is entitled to judicial review as provided by §29-3-18 of this code and by chapter 29A of this code.
+17 (c) Any person aggrieved by an order or decision of the state Fire Marshal under this article

+18 is entitled to judicial review as provided by section eighteen, article three of this chapter and by

+19 chapter twenty-nine-a of this code.